flogvit/wikiportraits-uploader/tasks.md

 4. Once you approve a pane, I'll mark it as ✅ **Approved**

 ### Workflow Integration
-All panes should be integrated into the `UniversalMusicWorkflow` and work together through the form provider system.
+All panes work together through the universal form provider system and config-based workflow stepper.

 ## Remaining Tasks